strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/md/elastic_agent.md

 **2. Check The Fleet.**

-Once thats done we should be connected and ready for part 3, But first lets make sure the device has successfully connected.
+We should be connected and ready for part 3.
+Lets make sure the device has successfully connected.

 Click the hamburger at the top left of the window and scroll down almost all the way to the bottom.
-You should see the option "Fleet", select fleet.
+Click the option **"Fleet"**.

 ![Fleet](./images/fleet_loc.PNG)